mckennapsean/dissertation/content/02-background.md

-For visualization design, many publications report the use and benefit of user-centered design methods, but connections to the larger design process is not always stated which limits both the discoverability and actionability of these methods.
-In many design studies, researchers interview users to derive requirements for a visualization tool [@Goodall2005; @Erbacher2012;
+For visualization design, many publications report the use and benefit of user-centered design methods, but they do not always state the connections to the larger design process which limits both the discoverability and actionability of these methods.
+In many design studies, researchers interview users to derive requirements for a visualization tool [@Goodall2005;
-@Brehmer2014; @McCurdy2015; @Kerzner2015; @Quinan2015].
-There are other methods
+@Erbacher2012; @Brehmer2014; @McCurdy2015; @Kerzner2015; @Quinan2015].
+Other
-for deriving user requirements, such as the personas design method [@Stoll2008a] or qualitative coding and data sketches [@McKenna2015].
+methods for deriving user requirements include the personas design method [@Stoll2008a], qualitative coding, and data sketches [@McKenna2015].
 Others promote similar design-first, co-creation, or creative approaches to help find innovative visualization solutions, emphasizing visual concepts before user requirements [@Paul2015; @Goodwin2013a; @Landstorfer2014].
 Several researchers have used iterative usability studies and user feedback to improve upon the design of a visualization prototype [@Komlodi2005; @Hao2013a; @mckenna2016].
-Many of the visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011] that does not support the role of evaluation and decisions throughout the process.
+Many of the visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009;
+@Lloyd2011] that does not support the role of evaluation and decisions throughout the process.
 User-centered design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
 This gap stems from a lack of emphasis on evaluative methods in existing visualization design process models, but there exist a plethora of design methods that get utilized in real-world projects and that could be introduced to visualization designers if a model supported their discoverability.